mukit-abdullah/care-nest/README.md

 ## 👏 Acknowledgments
 - Thanks to all contributors who have helped shape CareNest
 - Special thanks to the open-source community for their valuable contributions

+## 👨‍💻 Developed By - Team ALT F4
+CareNest is a university project, developed as a free and open-source initiative by Team ALT F4.

+# 🚀 Team Members
+- Sadman Hossain - sadmanhossainwork@gmail.com
+- Abdullah Al Mukit - amukit212099@bscse.uiu.ac.bd
+- Arnab Banik - arnab.banik299@gmail.com
+- Saikat Mahaldar - smahaldar212009@bscse.uiu.ac.bd
+We appreciate contributions from the open-source community!
+Feel free to fork, modify, and improve the project.

+## 📝 License
+This project is licensed under the MIT License, allowing anyone to use, modify, and distribute it freely.